stefanix/LasaurApp/README.md

 LasaurApp is the official app to control [Lasersaur](http://lasersaur.com) laser cutters.
 At the moment it has the following features:

 - send G-code to the lasersaur
-- convert SVG files to G-code
+- convert SVG files to G-code (and optimize)
 - GUI widget to move the laser head
 - handy G-code programs for the optics calibration process